cerebraljam/beatsaber-map-generator/readme.md

 }
 ```

-The _time identifies the beat where that specific entry will show up.
+The `_time` key identifies the beat where that specific entry will show up.

 The following lines are a bit more cryptic, but here is a lookup table, and with which charactor I translate them when I flatten each block for processing.